anhquan99/markdown/Technical/DevOps/Kubernetes/Fundamentals/Quota and limit management.md

 - Set storage request limits per PersistentVolumeClaim in a namespace.
 - Set a request to limit ratio for a resource in a namespace.
 - Set default requests and limits and automatically inject them into Containers' environments at runtime.
+# Notes
+- **CPU Limits:**
+	- **Throttling:** If a container exceeds its CPU limit, Kubernetes will throttle the container's CPU usage.
+This means that the container's processes will be slowed down, and it will not be able to use more CPU than the limit allows.
+	- **No Termination:** Kubernetes will not terminate a container that exceeds its CPU limit.
+Instead, it will continue to throttle the container's CPU usage until the container's usage falls below the limit.
+- **Memory Limits:**
+	- **OOMKilled:** If a container exceeds its memory limit, Kubernetes will terminate the container with an "Out of Memory" (OOMKilled) error.
+This is a hard limit, and Kubernetes will not allow a container to use more memory than the limit allows.
+	- **Eviction:** In some cases, if a node is running low on memory, Kubernetes may evict a Pod that is exceeding its memory limit.
+This will free up memory on the node and allow other Pods to run.